kpagacz/metronome/README.md

 python metronome.py
 ```

-Once this command is ran Metronome listens on the default port 5000 for icoming HTTP calls.
-Default port can be modified in cleaner.py file
+Once this command is ran, Metronome listens on the default port 5000 for incoming HTTP calls.
+The default port can be modified in the cleaner.py file
-via port argument to app.run(port=port) call.
+via port argument to the app.run(port=port) call.
 ```python
 app.run(port=8080)
 ```